DuetServe: Harmonizing Prefill and Decode for LLM Serving via Adaptive GPU Multiplexing: Motivation

-\paragraph{Chunked Prefill Limitations.} Sarathi-Serve (chunked prefill) \cite{agrawal2024taming} states that linear layers dominate the model’s forward latency in both the prefill and decode phases.
-Based on this observation, it proposes a token-budget-based scheduling policy in which each iteration forms a batch that fills up to a fixed number of tokens.
-Since linear operations are agnostic to whether tokens originate from prefill or decode requests, the total token count alone determines the computational load.
-Consequently, the token budget is chosen to maximize linear layer compute utilization, typically at the “knee” point of the roofline model curve, which can be obtained by profiling a linear layer’s performance on the target GPU platform.
+Sarathi-Serve (chunked prefill) \cite{agrawal2024taming} assumes that linear layers dominate inference latency, and adopts a token-budget scheduler to bound per-iteration work.
+At each iteration, a fixed token budget is set.
+The scheduler first schedules as many decode requests as possible, where each scheduled decode request consumes one token from the budget.
+If any token budget remains, prefill requests are scheduled, and each prefill request consumes a number of tokens equal to its prompt length.
+If the remaining token budget is smaller than the prompt length, the prefill request is chunked to exactly fill the remaining budget.
+Because linear layers are agnostic to whether tokens originate from prefill or decode, the scheduler treats the total number of tokens as the primary determinant of compute load.
+The value of the token budget is chosen to maximize linear-layer utilization, typically at the “knee” of a roofline curve obtained by profiling a linear layer on the target GPU.

-As shown in Figure~\ref{fig:motivation_1}(a), we benchmark a linear layer of size $4096 \times 4096$ with an input dimension of $T \times 4096$, varying $T$ (the number of tokens) to measure attainable FLOPs and latency on H100 and A100 GPUs.
-The results show that A100 reaches saturation around $T = 2048$, while H100 saturates near $T = 8192$.
-Accordingly, \texttt{vLLM} sets its default token budget to 2048 on A100, and increases it to 8192 on H100.

-Using the token budget of 8192, we benchmark the end-to-end execution latency of the Qwen3-8B model in one iteration on an H100 GPU.
-Figure~\ref{fig:motivation_1}(b) presents the prefill-only batch execution latency across different batch and prompt configurations, all under a constant token budget of 8192.
-In all cases, the per iteration latency exceeds 180~ms. Adding a single decode request to this prefill-only batch leads the decode TBT to also exceed 180~ms. A typical TBT for decode is 100~ms~\cite{agrawal2024taming} and hence the decode will suffer a SLO violation, even though the roofline model in Figure~\ref{fig:motivation_1}(a) shows the best linear layer utilization at that token budget.
-Satisfying the TBT constraint, therefore, requires reducing the token budget, which lowers linear layer utilization and compromises throughput efficiency.
+Figure~\ref{fig:motivation_1}(a) illustrates that the saturation point of a $4096 \times 4096$ linear layer shifts from around $T=2048$ tokens on A100 to around $T=8192$ tokens on H100, motivating larger default budgets (e.g., \texttt{vLLM} uses 2048 on A100 and 8192 on H100).
+However, using a budget of 8192 can still produce long per-iteration latency for end-to-end model execution: in Figure~\ref{fig:motivation_1}(b), prefill-only batches under the same 8192-token budget consistently exceed 180~ms. When such a batch is mixed with decode, the decode TBT is inflated to a similar level, violating a typical 100~ms TBT SLO \cite{agrawal2024taming}.
+Meeting the TBT constraint thus requires reducing the token budget, which improves latency but lowers linear-layer utilization and compromises throughput efficiency.

 \textit{\textbf{Observation 1:}} \textit{Fully consuming the token budget can violate TBT SLOs despite full linear layer utilization, while reducing the token budget improves latency at the cost of throughput efficiency.}